HENRY SCHEIN UK GROUP TAX STRATEGY

 The UK Tax Strategy is underpinned by our internal rules on corporate governance, our code of ethics and our worldwide business standards which apply to every Team Schein Member.

-Henry Schein has been recognised as a 2021 World's Most Ethical Company® by the Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices.
-This is the tenth consecutive year that Henry Schein has been honored with this award.
+Henry Schein has been recognised as a 2022 World's Most Ethical Company® by the Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices.
+This is the eleventh consecutive year that Henry Schein has been honored with this award.

 The headings under which we publish our tax strategy below follow the structure as set out in the relevant legislation.

 Our approach to tax risk management and governance in relation to UK taxation

 The overall responsibility for UK tax risk management and governance lies with the Vice President of Global Taxes, who maintains direct reporting lines to the Board of Directors.
 The day to day management of the UK tax affairs of the group is undertaken by the UK Tax Team, supported by the wider Global Tax Team.

 The UK Tax Team subscribes to an online tax library database, makes use of external training courses on a regular basis and is supported by a network of external advisors who can be consulted on any tax matter.

 Internal tax processes and policies are documented in line with the requirements of the Senior Accounting Officer and Corporate Criminal Offence regulations in the UK, which provides the platform on which we can identify, consider and mitigate tax risks.
 The UK Tax Team continually monitors, reviews and tests internal processes and controls to ensure that they remain valid in a constantly changing tax environment.